kornelski/dssim/README.md

 [More about benchmarking image compression](https://kornel.ski/faircomparison).

-When you quote results, please include DSSIM version, since the scale has changed between versions.
+When you quote results, please include the DSSIM version.
+The scale has changed between versions.
 The version is printed when you run `dssim -h`.

-## Build or Download
+## Download

+[Download from releases page](https://github.com/kornelski/dssim/releases).
+It's also available in Mac Homebrew and Ubuntu Snaps.

+### Build from source

-You need Rust 1.48 or later.
+You'll need [Rust 1.48](https://rustup.rs) or later.
+Clone the repo and run:

     cargo build --release